 In July 2017, Huawei entered the challenger quadrant of Gartner’s 2017 data center network magic quadrant.

 So far, 197 of the top Fortune 500 companies and 45 of the top 100 companies, have chosen Huawei as their digital transformation partner.
 This list includes SAP, Accenture, Deutsche Telekom, Volkswagen, Oracle, Honeywell, GM, ABB, Intel, Sony, the Russian Federal Savings Bank and more.

 - Platform Strategy: By providing “innovative, differentiated, and leading ICT hardware and software infrastructures”, Huawei aims to build an open, scalable, flexible, and secure platform and help their customers address the challenges posed by digital transformation – and achieve business success.

-The core of Huawei’s platform strategy is to invest intensively in technologies like Cloud Computing, Big Data, IoT, SDN, Mobile Boardband and to build an open, scalable, secure, and flexible platform.
+The core of Huawei’s platform strategy is to invest intensively in technologies like Cloud Computing, Big Data, IoT, SDN, Mobile Broadband and to build an open, scalable, secure, and flexible platform.

 The main difference between Huawei’s platform and other platforms is that “Huawei’s platform emphasizes cloud-pipe-device collaboration while the others not.
-Moreover,digital transformation cannot be relied on any one single technology, and the value of the cloud cannot be realized without other technologies.
+Moreover, digital transformation cannot rely on one single technology, and the value of the cloud cannot be realized without other technologies.
 To capitalize on the value of the cloud, terminals need to collect vast amounts of data and utilize networks for transmission.
 This collaboration relies on decades of experience and represents Huawei’s most powerful capability”.
 (More)

 Worldwide Deployment Of Openlabs, Gaining Deep Understanding On What Industries Need